-The iPhone 8 family is the first generation of Apple phones to support wireless charging, something which has been a mainstay in lists of potential iPhone features for the best part of a decade.
+The iPhone 8 family was the first generation of Apple phones to support wireless charging, something which has been a mainstay in lists of potential iPhone features for the best part of a decade.

+However, if you've come to this article thinking you can simply buy a charging pad for your (possibly) new iPhone and have it charge without wires, it's not possible.
 You can’t simply use Apple’s own upcoming wireless charge pad with older iPhones, though.
 Sorry.

 Kitting out with a receiver